From Theory to Reality: A Practical Guide to Implementing Passwordless Authentication

 - Identity Provider (IdP) Integration: If you use an IdP (e.g., Okta, Azure AD, Auth0), check its support for passwordless methods.
 Many modern IdPs offer built-in capabilities or integrations for FIDO2, biometrics, etc.

 - Application Modification: Applications may need to be updated to support new authentication flows.
-Understanding The Role of APIs in Modern Software is crucial here for seamless integration.

 - Backend Adjustments: Your backend systems will need to handle the new authentication protocols, including storing public keys (for FIDO2) or managing biometric verifications.

 - Frontend Changes: User interfaces will need to be updated to guide users through passwordless login and registration processes.
+Implementing robust AI-driven analytics can help track adoption metrics and user behavior patterns.

 Step 3: User Onboarding and Enrollment